Srikanth-Reddy-01/Serverless-EventNotifier/README.md

 - Visit the hosted S3 website
 - Fill the form to schedule an event reminder
-- Receive an automated email at the scheduled time
+- Receive an automated email before 15 mintues of  scheduled time
+- Note: User's email must be verified in AWS SES(sandbox mode) for recieving the reminder mail

 ---